OSGeo/gdal/doc/source/drivers/raster/rpftoc.rst

 .. option:: --scale <SCALE>

-   (Reciprocal) scale (e.g. 1000000).
+   (Reciprocal) scale (e.g., 1000000).
 If not specified, it will be guessed from the content of CADRG frames (except for those where this cannot be inferred automatically)